-For more than forty years, Sister Janet Srebalus of Indianapolis, Indiana, has been building and sharing community with the Tanzanians.
-She joined the Maryknoll Sisters in 1962.
-Four years later, she was assigned to Morogoro, Tanzania, where she taught at the Marian Secondary School.
-She was both teacher and librarian when she moved to Dar Es Salaam to teach at a secondary school for boys.
+For more than fifty years, since 1966, Sister Janet Srebalus of Indianapolis, Ind., has been building and sharing. community with Tanzanians.
+She joined the.
+Maryknoll Sisters in 1962.
+Four years later, she was assigned to Morogoro, Tanzania, where she taught Home Economics, English and Religion at Marian Girls Secondary School.
+In 1970, she was transferred to Dar es Salaam as teacher and librarian at Tambaza Boys Secondary School.

 As the Tanzania Church was in the process of implementing Vatican II, Sr. Janet as Secretary to the Pastoral Council of the Archdiocese of Dar es Salaam, played a part in developing the Five-Year Pastoral Plan which prioritized ministry with youth, especially Standard Seven Leavers and those drifting to the big city from rural areas.
 Having experience working with both young women and men, Sr. Janet joined the Working Youth Committee and together with another Maryknoll Sister, Sr. Connie Krautkremer and Maryknoll Father, Marvin Deutsch, activated Catholic.
 Youth with seminars and small economic projects.
 During the years of 1973-1978, Sr. Janet was also appointed the first Caritas Development Director for Dar es Salaam, working with clergy and Basic Christian Communities to start development projects in groups and parishes.